filekit-co/wikitoday-front/src/lib/data/2023-08-04/Kim-Min-jae-joins-Ba/EN-US.md

 ---
 title: 'Kim Min-jae joins Bayern Munich and impresses in preseason friendly'
 description: 'Kim Min-jae has made a strong start at Bayern Munich, contributing to their 4-3 victory over Liverpool in a preseason friendly.
 The South Korean center-back showcased his attacking prowess with an assist and displayed solid defensive skills.
-Kim's performance has garnered praise from both his manager, Thomas Tuchel, and Liverpool manager Jurgen Klopp.'
+Kim''s performance has garnered praise from both his manager, Thomas Tuchel, and Liverpool manager Jurgen Klopp.'
 category: 'Sports'
 keywords: '김민재'
 date: '2023-08-04'